 Why the failed ‘pivot to video’ shouldn’t scare you off video in 2019

-This year put a definitive nail in the coffin of the “pivot to ” strategy.
+This year put a definitive nail in the coffin of the “ to video” strategy.

 By shifting away from text-based content to capitalize on the popularity of video between 2015-17, publishers and marketers were promised they could supposedly deliver their message more effectively, reach more eyeballs, and (most importantly) earn more revenue.